bitplane/example-python-project/README.md

 out of sync, it's difficult to see what the docs were on a specific release tag.
 Docs in the codebase can be edited alongside new features and have a much richer history.

+## License choice

+I'm using the WTFPL with a warranty clause as an experiment I've been running for years.
+I wouldn't recommend you do the same unless you understand the risks and think it's worth it.

+My thinking is that you're a human being, I'm a human being.
+I agree to share my code as long as you don't blame me, an agreement in plain English not legalese.
+If you sue me, you broke that agreement.
+Doesn't matter how you put it, in plain English you're blaming me and don't have rights to use it.
+Any judge ruling against me would be making a statement that their court does not serve the public.
+I don't think they'd do that, and if they were forced to by case law then it'd go all the way to the top.
+And I'd defend myself.